MINISTRY OF PETROLEUM & NATURAL GAS

 - Petroleum stored in well-head tanks.

-Petroleum stored as transit cargo in a port, but only if
+- Petroleum stored as transit cargo in a port, but only if approved by the port authority.

 117. Fire Safety:

-No Smoking: You can’t smoke in any storage area or service station
+- No Smoking: You can’t smoke in any storage area or service station unless the licensing authority has specifically allowed it.

-No Matches or Dangerous Items: Don’t carry matches, fuses, or anything
+- No Matches or Dangerous Items: Don’t carry matches, fuses, or anything that could cause a fire or explosion in storage areas.

-No Open Flames or Heat Sources: You can't have fire, furnaces, or
+- No Open Flames or Heat Sources: You can't have fire, furnaces, or anything that could ignite flammable vapours in storage areas unless authorized.

 -